xblaster/SVS/README.md

 	// verify that hash is identical to previous histo "World of Warcraft 3" assertEquals(expandedWow3Hash, repository.getLatestRevNumber());

-Take a look on unit tests to see all possibilities of the library.
+Take a look at unit tests to see all possibilities of the library.